bennytseng/CC-Quiz_2-Aug-15-2016/README.md

 Bonus 1: Write a SQL query that returns a sorted list of the departments and the number of support requests per each department (doesn't have to be inside your Rails app).
 (10%)

+SELECT department, COUNT(id) FROM support
+GROUP BY department
+ORDER BY department ASC

 To submit the quiz, have the project hosted on Github and submit the link on Certified.in.